 Blogging is first and foremost a passion, but there is definitely potential to make an income with your blog.
 However, you’re not going to go from zero dollars to ten thousand dollars right away.
 The experienced bloggers have lots of amazing tips to offer, though they might not be realistic or practical for someone who’s just getting started and doesn’t have a million views a month.

 I wanted to share techniques for monetizing your blog, from the perspective of someone who was also a “beginning blogger” not too long ago.
-I started my blog just over a year and a half ago, but I now earn enough to call this a full time income…actually I earn double my salary from my previous career!
-(UPDATED 7/2016)

 1. Set yourself up to make money

 If you’re still on a free hosting platform, then it’s time to make the switch to self-hosting!
 Many free blog services have restrictions on monetization, so if you’re serious about blogging as a business, you’ll need to purchase monthly hosting and your own domain name.

 I started with BlueHost because they offer the best value for the money (and as a beginning blogger you want to keep your expenses as LOW as possible!)
 They also offer 24/7 support, which was a lifesaver for me on a few occasions.

 If you sign up through my link you’ll get exclusive pricing for Soccer Mom Blog fans as low as $2.95 a month PLUS a free domain name!

 Bluehost also has reasonable upgrade options for an easy transition when your traffic increases.
 Check out this post about why I chose Bluehost hosting and 4 web hosting myths debunked.